Destinations

 France

-I have run tours to Bordeaux in 2019, 2017 and 2003.
+I ran tours to Bordeaux in 2019, 2017 and 2003.
 In 2018 we visited Provence and explored the famous Golden Triangle (Champagne, Chablis and Sancerre).
-In 2017 I ran a tour of organic and biodynamic wine makers in theLanguedoc, a region we also visited in 2011.
-We previously visited Alsace in 2016 and 2009, Burgundy in 2016 and 2002, and the Rhone Valley in 2013.
-In 2025 we will celebrate the 25th year of Tim Syrad Wine Tours with some very special tours of Champagne, our very first destination in 2021.
+In 2017 I ran a tour of organic and biodynamic wine makers in the Languedoc, a region we also visited in 2011.
+We previously visited Alsace in 2016 and 2009, Burgundy in 2016 and 2002, and the Rhône Valley in 2013.

 Italy

 Piedmont is one of the most popular destinations I visit, and is home to one of my favourite wine families, Marenco – do look at the video.
-We are running three tours to Piedmont in 2023, which we have previously visited in 2018, 2016 and 2006 – do read about my previous Piedmont tours.
+We ran three tours to Piedmont in 2023, which we have previously visited in 2018, 2016 and 2006 – do read about my previous Piedmont tours.

 Spain

-In 2024 I am running tours to Ribera del Duero, Rueda, Toro and Cigales, following my hugely popular tours in 2018 and 2019.
+In 2025 I am running tours to Castilla y León, specifically the regions of Ribera del Duero, Rueda, Toro and Cigales, following my hugely popular tours in 2018, 2019 and 2024.
+In 2025 I am running tours to Priorat and Penedès, in Cataluña, a region we previously visited in 2014 (do read the report).

 In 2023 we visited Rioja, where we first toured in 2005, and again in 2017.

-In 2019 we visited Galicia, in Autumn 2018 I ran two very successful tours to Jerez while in 2014 we visited Catalonia (including Penedes and Priorat).
+In 2019 we visited Galicia, in Autumn 2018 I ran two very successful tours to Jerez.

 Portugal

-In 2024 I am running tours in the Spring and Autumn to the Alentjeo, one of the most exciting and fast developing regions in Portugal.
 Following the success of my September 2021 harvest tour, I ran three tours to the Douro Valley in 2022.
 On our tour in May 2016 we stayed in the historic city of Porto and from there we explored the white wines of the Minho, the unsung heroes of Dão and Bairrada and the fabulous wines of all types to be found in the Douro Valley.
 I first ran tours to Portugal in 2007.

 Greece

-In 2023 I am running four wine tours to Greece, based in Napflio in the Peloponese.
+In 2023 I ran four wine tours to Greece, based in Napflio in the Peloponese.
 This follows the success of our tours in 2022, where we focused on key wine growing areas such as Nemea, Mantinia and Achaia.
 I plan to return to other areas of Greece in the near future – it is without doubt one of the most exciting wine growing countries in the world.

 Austria